csae1152/SamzaHivePigNeo4J/README.md

 When a Samza container has several incoming messages on different stream partitions, how does it decide which to process first?
 The behavior is determined by a MessageChooser.
 The default chooser is RoundRobinChooser, but you can override it by implementing a custom chooser.

-To plug in your own message chooser, you need to implement the MessageChooserFactory interface, and set the “task.chooser.class” configuration to the fully-qualified class name of your implementation:
+To plug in your own message chooser, you need to implement the MessageChooserFactory interface, and set the “task.chooser.class” configuration to the fully-qualified class name of your implementation

+Following this example...